privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-server-api.md

 # Introduction

-Protected Audience is a privacy-preserving API that facilitates interest group based advertising.
+Protected Audience is a privacy advancing API that facilitates interest group based advertising.
 Key Value Servers in Protected Audience are used to add real-time signals into ad selection for both buyers and sellers.
-The Protected Audience proposal specifies that these servers should provide basic key-value lookups to facilitate fetching these signals but do no event-level logging or have other side effects.
+The Protected Audience proposal leverages Key Value servers to incorporate real-time signals into ad selection.
+These servers utilize User-Defined Functions (UDFs) to provide a flexible mechanism for fetching and processing data.
+While event-level logging is explicitly prohibited, the servers may have operational side effects like monitoring to ensure security and prevent abuse.

 ## Scope